Techwithram/Edge-AI-Semiconductor-Defect-Classification_DeeptechHackathon_2026/README.md

 - Alignment with real fab edge constraints

 No physical hardware is required as part of the hackathon scope; the workflow concludes with generation of deployment-ready artifacts.

+### 🏁Hackathon Context:

+This project is developed as part of the **DeepTech Hackathon 2026**, organized by IESA and sponsored by NXP Semiconductors and GlobalFoundries.

+Current status:
+- Dataset collection   : ✅ Completed
+- Model development    : ⏳ In progress
+- Edge porting         : ⏳ Planned

+---
+**Maintainer    :** Thatikonda Ramakrishna **Co-Maintainers:** Mathivanan V, Kavya K, Midhunan D J **Domain        :** Edge-AI • Semiconductor Manufacturing • Industry 4.0